meegpipe/meegpipe/README.md

 ### Remark

 The [Remark][remark] python library is required for generating HTML reports.
-To install Rermark in Mac OS X and Linux run from the command line:
+To install Remark in Mac OS X and Linux run from the command line:

 [remark]: http://kaba.hilvi.org/remark/remark.htm